Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Auditing Framework

-\subsubsection{Simulating interest personas}
+\subsubsection{Simulating interest personas.}

-We simulate nine interest personas by installing and interacting with skills from nine different categories: Connected Car, Dating, Fashion \& Style, Pets \& Animals, Religion \& Spirituality, Smart Home, Wine \& Beverages, Health \& Fitness, and Navigation \& Trip Planners.
+We simulate nine interest (treatment) personas by installing and interacting with skills from nine different Alexa marketplace categories: Connected Car, Dating, Fashion \& Style, Pets \& Animals, Religion \& Spirituality, Smart Home, Wine \& Beverages, Health \& Fitness, and Navigation \& Trip Planners.
 We simulate several personas because the nature of tracking, profiling, and ad targeting might differ across different skill categories.
-Each interest persona is referred by the respective skill category name.
+We refer to each interest persona according to its corresponding skill category name, and collectively as \textit{interest personas}.

-\textit{Skill installation.} As a first step, we create dedicated Amazon accounts for each persona and use them to configure \echo{}s (4th generation Amazon Echo smart speakers).
-To avoid contamination across personas, we configure each \echo{} through a fresh browser profile and assign unique IP address to each device.
-We then use a Selenium \cite{selenium} based web crawler to programmatically visit the Alexa skill marketplace, and iteratively install and enable the top-50 skills (based on the number of reviews) for each category---we use the dataset released in~\cite{edu2021skillvet} to extract top skills.
+\textit{Skill installation.} As a first step, we create dedicated Amazon accounts for each persona and use them to configure Alexa Echos (4th generation Alexa Echo smart speakers).
+To avoid contamination across personas, we configure each device through a fresh browser profile and assign it a unique IP address (all IPs geolocate to the same location).
+We then use a Selenium-based~\cite{selenium} web crawler to programmatically visit the Alexa skill marketplace, and iteratively install and enable the top-50 skills (based on the number of reviews) for each category.
+We use the dataset released in~\cite{edu2021skillvet} to extract top skills from each category.
 If prompted, we enable all of the requested permissions by a skill.
-It is noteworthy that we do not link accounts for skills that require to link an account.
-Our rationale for this methodological choice is to sidestep the non-trivial account linking process, that typically requires creating an account for the online service and often also linking a physical IoT device, e.g., iRobot skill requires to link a robot vacuum cleaner with the skill \cite{irobot_skill}.
+Note that we do not link accounts for skills that require it, since this is infeasible at scale in our testbed.
+Linking typically requires creating an account for the online service corresponding to the tested skill, and linking it to a physical IoT device, e.g., \textit{iRobot} skill requires to link a robot vacuum cleaner with the skill \cite{irobot_skill}.